nfmoore/azureml-v1-real-time-deployment-template/docs/getting_started.md

 2. This stored telemetry will be accessable via a dataset in the following form: `inference-data-<model_name>-<model_version>-<endpoint_name>`.
 A data drift monitor will be configured using this dataset as a target data and the training dataset as a baseline.
 This means the web service telemetry will be compared against the training (baseline) dataset to determine if model drift is present.

-3. The model data drift detector will automatically execute every week to determine if drift is present.
+3. The model data drift detector (as configured in this template) will automatically execute every day to determine if drift is present.
 Read more about model drift [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets).